livaschar/mofsynth/docs/source/tutorial.rst

     optimization:
       command: sbatch
-      file: synth_job.sh
+      file: <your_job>.sh
       cycles: 1000

+You can find an example .sh script in the github repo at mofsynth_/src/mofsynth_/config_dir.

-The final structure should look like this
+The final structure should look like this:

 .. code-block:: text